 High precision GPS for heavy machinery: Winning with high performance and availability

-High accuracy position can benefit the heavy machinery sector by offering steering guidance for partial automation of diggers, graders, cranes, and excavators, increasing productivity and saving costs as long as high expectations in terms of performance and availability are met.
+High accuracy positioning can benefit the heavy machinery sector by offering steering guidance for partial automation of diggers, graders, cranes, and excavators, increasing productivity and saving costs as long as high expectations in terms of performance and availability are met.
 Driven largely by investment in infrastructure and construction, demand for small, high-quality, and easily scalable high precision positioning solutions, as well as dead reckoning technology will enable expansion into new applications and emerging markets, as solutions are deployed on ever-smaller vehicles.

 High precision GPS for UAVs: Nurturing prosumer and commercial applications